JNPauli/Emotional_Machines/README.md

 ## Overview
 This repository contains the code and documentation progress for my master thesis in the faculty for Psychological Methods with Interdisciplinary Focus.
-Goal of the Master Thesis was to train a Convolutional Neural Network with Saliency Maps and classify the three Emotion Variables Valence, Arousal and Dominance.
+Goal of the Master Thesis was to train a Convolutional Neural Network with Saliency Maps created by following the approach of [Simonyane et al., 2013](https://arxiv.org/abs/1312.6034) and classify three emotion variables Valence, Arousal and Dominance, see [PAD-Theory](https://link.springer.com/article/10.1007/BF02686918)

-All operations are executed with python.

 ## Structure
 The [open-lab-notebook](https://github.com/JNPauli/Protect_app_master_thesis/tree/main/open-lab-notebook) holds information about the process of generating the research question.